 James Kearney - News Letter and Media Editor

-James is jointly responsible for the East Midlands regional network’s communications, namely the newsletter and social media presence.
+James is responsible for the East Midlands regional network’s communications, namely the newsletter and social media presence.

 When James is not writing his next essay, shelving library books, or experimenting with web2.0, he enjoys walking, cycling, creative writing and, of course, reading!
 His favourite writers include Kazuo Ishiguro, Margaret Atwood, Sylvia Plath and Elizabeth Jennings.